pinrafael/pinrafael/README.md

 <h1>Pin Rafael</h1>
 hello my name is Pin Rafael i'm a cambodian-ukrainian . working as a freelance digital marketer and retail trader . i work very well . contact me if you want on dm in discord .
+I don't take github seriously btw

 <h1>My Skill</h1>
 I know a lot of programming language and have a lot of skill like